jotpowers/College-Grads/espp.md

 title: ESPP
 sidebar_label: ESPP
 ---
-# Employee Stock Purchase Plan (ESPP)
+# Overview

+ESPP is an Employee Stock Purchase Plan.
+Generally speaking it provides you the opportunity to buy company stock at a discount.

 If the program is setup well, you should absolutely do this.
 If it's not, well then, probably not.
 The difference is, do you get an automatic discount?
 If you do get an automatic discount, then this is (almost) 100% risk free return on a pretty short term.

 This is the only exception I know of to the risk:reward ratio.

 There may be no such thing as a free lunch, but I'm not sure how much closer this can get.
 You enroll and contribute (the maximum you can if you're smart) money for a 6 month period.
 At the end of that period you get stock at a discount (commonly 10-15%) on the lowest of the price at the beginning or end of the offering period.
 Mine have typically been 15%, so I'll use this number going forward.
 A 15% discount is actually a return of 17.6% (15/85).
 This means you are virtually guaranteed gross return of 17.6% every 6 months and given that it's the lowest, likely even more.
 Even at the highest tax rates you'll be over 10% net.
 There is nothing else that you can do that is this safe with a return anywhere close.